-Sherando Lake Recreation Area Professional Review and Guide
+Sherando Lake Recreation Area Professional Guide

 "While living in the Shenandoah Valley for 20 years, I took Sherando Lake Recreation Area largely for granted.
 It was just a half-hour’s drive from my home, and I enjoyed visiting for a day of swimming, fishing, canoeing, or mountain biking but infrequently spent the night.
 In the course of compiling information for this book, however, I saw Sherando Lake in a new light when I compared it to other beautiful campgrounds across Virginia.